streamich/mdast-flat/README.md

     2

-Lets say you have parsed both documents into `flat1` and `flat2` MDAST-Flat object, respectively.
+Let's say you have parsed both documents into `flat1` and `flat2` MDAST-Flat objects, respectively.
 Now you want to insert the second document inside the first document in place of `replace me` paragraph (which has `idx` of `3` in `flat1`);